Frogvall/aspnetcore-exceptionhandler/README.md

 ### Exception status code decorator

 When using the exception handling middleware, the status code for the response has not yet been set when the AWS XRay middleware catches the exception.
 Hence, the status code will be set to 200 in your XRay trace, even though it should be something else.
 This could be remedified by adding XRay before the exception handler, but then the exception metadata will be missing from the XRay trace instead, and any exception thrown by the XRay middleware will crash the application.
 Another way to remedify the problem is to add the `ExceptionStatusCodeDecoratorMiddleware` after the XRay middleware.
 The status decorator will catch the exception, use the exception mapper to decorate the status code and rethrow.
-The exception will then be catched by the XRay middleware, the XRay trace will be decorated with the correct status code and exception metadata and rethrown and finally handled by the exception handler middleware.
+The exception will then be caught by the XRay middleware, the XRay trace will be decorated with the correct status code and exception metadata and rethrown and finally handled by the exception handler middleware.

 ```csharp
 // Order is important